 There is live music, and if you feel like it, you can have a dance.
 You can taste, order and drink their wines and spirits from all winemakers.
 Physical well-being is also taken care of.
-The festival is trendy, and visitors come from the surrounding area and even from Hamburg.
+The festival is trendy, and tourists come from the surrounding area and it’s even popular to do when visiting Hamburg.
 There is a very rustic atmosphere between the old houses around the market.

 Anyone who wants to have fun with friends or family is in the right place at the festival.